 All teachers establish classroom rules and standard operating procedures at the beginning of the school year or semester.
 Students are held accountable for following the classroom rules throughout the school year.
-Rules, norms, and procedures may be added as deemed necessary by the classroom teacher.
-Teachers may detain students for violations of classroom rules.
+Rules, norms, and procedures may be added as deemed necessary by the classroom rules.
+Parents and students should read classroom rules.
 Parents and students should read classroom rules very carefully and contact the teacher for questions on individual classroom policies.